andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 ### Chapter 14: One in Every Four
 - The battle of living things against cancer.
-- Some elemetns in our natural environment create hazards to life: ultraviolet radiation, rocks, arsenic.
+- Some elements in our natural environment create hazards to life: ultraviolet radiation, rocks, arsenic.
 - Life nevertheless arose.
 - Man now creates cancer-producing substances - carcinogens.
   - Soot, for instance.